PythonistaGuild/MystBin-VSC/README.md

 ## Planned

 - Editor Icon/Button for quickly saving a workspace or file.
-- Context Menus for quickly pasting files from the explorer or selected text in an editor.
 - Fetch and edit existing MystBin pastes via ID or URL.
 - Ability to provide your API token for saving pastes to your account.